-Multiply a dataset This will multiply a dataset by a constant, another dataset or a netCDF file. :param x: An int, float, single file dataset or netCDF file to multiply the dataset by.
+Multiply a dataset This will multiply a dataset by a constant, another dataset or a netCDF file.

+- x (int, float, DataSet or netCDF file) An int, float, single file dataset or netCDF file to multiply the dataset by.
 If multiplying by a dataset or single file there must only be a single variable in it, unless var is supplied.
-The grids must be the same.

-Parameters var (str) - A variable in the x to multiply the dataset by ds.multiply(10)
+The grids must be the same. - var (str) A variable in the x to multiply the dataset by ds.multiply(10)